 Introduction

 Over the last eighteen months, every major researcher publishing on AI capability has pointed at the same shift.
 Aschenbrenner argues AGI by 2027 is strikingly plausible and that a few hundred people on earth have situational awareness about what is coming.
-Amodei, the CEO of Anthropic, puts seventy to eighty percent probability on a billion-dollar single-employee company existing by the end of this year.
+Amodei, the CEO of Anthropic, predicted a billion-dollar single-employee company would exist by the end of 2026.
+In April, the New York Times confirmed the first one: two employees, $401 million in year one, on pace for $1.8 billion.
 Sutskever left OpenAI and said the scaling era is over, that what compounds now is ideas and domain knowledge.
 They disagree on timelines and risk.
 They converge on the window: one to three years between AI capability and industry adoption.
 Anyone encoding inside that window is compounding.
 Anyone who starts after it closes faces an incumbent whose lead widens every month it runs.

 BCG studied 1,250 companies deploying AI.
 Five percent captured almost all the value: 1.7x higher revenue growth, 3.6x stronger shareholder returns.
 The other ninety-five percent spent more than they earned back.
 The difference was not budget, talent, or technology.
 The five percent had encoded their expertise into systems that operated without the expert in the room.
 The ninety-five percent had bolted AI onto processes where the core knowledge had never left the founder's head.